 3) In the properties box, go to ‘Ports’.
 The network port of the printer would have been ticked here, select the port and click Configure Port.

-Mostly you can make out the printer IP from port field itself (192.168.5.100 in this example), but this is just the port name and the actual IP could be different in the next screen.
+Mostly you can make out the printer IP from the port field itself (192.168.5.100 in this example), but this is just the port name and the actual IP could be different in the next screen.

-Remember that the port name and IP address can be different, so do not go by port name of a printer.
+Remember that the port name and IP address could be different in a few exceptional cases, so do not decide the IP by port name of a printer.

-To make sure that IP address of a printer can be reached from your computer through network, go to command prompt (type cmd in search) and type ping 192.168.5.100 then press Enter.
-You should get successful reply message similar to below which indicates network communication is fine with the printer.
+To make sure that the IP address of the printer can be reached from your computer through the network, open command prompt (type cmd in search) and type ping 192.168.5.100 and Enter.
+You should get a successful ping reply message as shown below which indicates the proper network communication between the computer and network printer.

 Read Also – How to enable ping response in Windows 10